Dense plasma focus: Design parameters

 For example, for neutron-optimised operation in deuterium the value of this critical parameter, experimentally observed over a range of machines from kilojoules to hundreds of kilojoules, is: 9 kA/(mm·Torr0.5), or 780 kA/(m·Pa0.5), with a remarkably small deviation of 10% over such a large range of sizes of machines.

-Thus if we have a peak current of 180 kA we require an anode radius of 10 mm with a deuterium fill pressure of 4 Torr.
-The length of the anode has then to be matched to the risetime of the capacitor current in order to allow an average axial transit speed of the current sheath of just over 50 mm/μs.
-Thus a capacitor risetime of 3 μs requires a matched anode length of 160 mm.
+Thus, given a peak current of 180 kA, an anode requires a radius of 10 mm, with a deuterium fill pressure of 4 Torr.
+The length of the anode must then be matched to the risetime of the capacitor current to allow an average axial transit speed of the current sheath of just over 50 mm/μs.
+Thus, a capacitor risetime of 3 μs requires a matched anode length of 160 mm.

-The above example of peak current of 180 kA rising in 3 μs, anode radius and length of respectively 10 and 160 mm are close to the design parameters of the UNU/ICTP PFF (United Nations University/International Centre for Theoretical Physics Plasma Fusion Facility).
+The above example of peak current of 180 kA rising in 3 μs, anode radius and length of respectively 10 and 160 mm are close to the design parameters of the United Nations University/International Centre for Theoretical Physics Plasma Fusion Facility (UNU/ICTP PFF).
 This small table-top device was designed as a low-cost integrated experimental system for training and transfer to initiate/strengthen experimental plasma research in developing countries.

-It can be noted that the square of the drive parameter is a measure of the "plasma energy density".
+The square of the drive parameter is a measure of the plasma energy density.